 These may have fighting dogs chained to walls in separate rooms of an abandoned building; they may also be kept chained to the walls of a shed or garage.
 (In rural areas, fighting dogs may be kept chained to dog houses, next to the person's house.
-See Example 19 Training Dogs for Fighting.
+See Example 19 Training Dogs for Fighting which follows this discussion.